andijakl/ndef-nfc/README.md

 Available in C# and JavaScript (for HTML5-based apps).

 The library download comes with complete example apps that demonstrate reading and writing tags using the NDEF Library.
-Available for: Windows 10 / UWP, Windows 8.1 / WinRT and Windows Phone 8 / Silverlight.
+Available for: .net Standard 1.4, Windows 10 / UWP.
+The Windows 8.1 / WinRT and Windows Phone 8 / Silverlight versions are deprecated and are no longer available in the latest packages.

 [NuGet Library Download](https://nuget.org/packages/NdefLibrary) | [Platform Specific Extension Library](https://www.nuget.org/packages/NdefLibraryExtension) | [Windows 10 Example App Download](https://www.microsoft.com/store/apps/9nblggh5p3rm)